stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

      * real experimental papers and proposals,
      * synthetic scenarios where resource accounting is intentionally incomplete,
-     * toy examples that violate known bounds.
+     * toy examples that violate known bounds under fair encodings.

 2. Experimental conditions

-   * Baseline: model operates without Q035 specific modules.
+   * Baseline: the model operates without Q035 specific modules.
-   * Q035 enhanced: model uses `MetrologyLimitChecker` and `ResourceAccountingAssistant` to evaluate claims before answering.
+   * Q035 enhanced: the model uses `MetrologyLimitChecker` and `ResourceAccountingAssistant` to evaluate claims before answering.

 3. Metrics

-   * Accuracy in identifying obviously inconsistent “beyond Heisenberg” claims.
+   * Accuracy in identifying obviously inconsistent “beyond Heisenberg” claims under the declared encoding.
    * Rate of false positives, where valid protocols are incorrectly flagged as impossible.
    * Consistency of explanations regarding which resources or noise processes explain why a protocol is or is not within limits.